-Alex Caspero, RD
+Alex Caspero, RD: Vegetarian

 I’ll preface this by saying that as a mostly plant-based dietitian, I really wanted to like this film.
 When talking about improving health and chronic disease, no one wants to address the fact that eating less animal products is often part of the solution.
 So, I was happy to see that this film was getting attention from a main-stream audience.

 Unfortunately, What the Health features a lot of cherry-picked research.
-I think overtime this can hurt the vegan cause – not help it.
+I think overtime this can hurt the vegan cause, not help it.
 For example, the filmmakers want to know why the Susan G. Komen foundation doesn’t discuss the link between dairy and cancer.
-In fact, the SGK foundation website does note that high-fat, but not low-fat dairy foods may increase breast cancer risk and that the research is conflicting.
+In fact, the SGK foundation website does note that high-fat (but not low-fat) dairy foods may increase breast cancer risk and that the research is conflicting.

 This is also the conclusion of the American Institute for Cancer Research (AICR).
 Additionally, when it comes to dairy and cancer, the AICR say’s it’s probable (but not conclusive) that dairy raises prostate cancer risk.
 Conversely, it might offer protection against colon cancer.
-This is just one example of bending the research to fit a specific narrative.
+It’s just one example of bending the research to fit a specific narrative.

 It’s important to understand where our food comes from and the implications on our environment.
 Do we need to eat so much meat?
 Can we find higher quality, humanely raised options?
 These are questions I challenge my clients to ask when buying meat.
-Dr. Hyman has a great term called the “Pegan” diet, a combo of vegan and paleo where you focus on plant-based foods with meat as a condiment.
+Dr. Hyman has a great term called the “Pegan” diet, a combo of vegan and paleo in which you focus on plant-based foods with meat as a condiment.
 That’s my preference for a healthy way to balance meals.

 With genetic variations, each person responds to foods in a unique way.
 If you look at the gut microbiome, there are different strains of bacteria that allow us to interact with our external environment in different ways.
 Some people are better at metabolizing carbohydrates, while others are better at metabolizing proteins.
 Being too restrictive with what you eat can lead to deficiencies in the gut microbiome.

-Ginny Messina, RD
+Ginny Messina, RD: Vegan

 My own view as a health professional who is also an animal rights activist is that it’s essential for vegans to stand in support of animals while also embracing scientific integrity.
-But, What the Health attempts to sell veganism as a cure-all, using pretty bad science and a lot of conspiracy-driven claims to do so.
+But What the Health attempts to sell veganism as a cure-all, using pretty bad science and a lot of conspiracy-driven claims to do so.

 When we extend the discussion about diet to include ethical considerations about animal use, then we have an argument for taking diets beyond “mostly plants” to a vegan pattern.
 And unlike the health claims for veganism, the one based on the ethics of eating animals can’t be refuted.

-Samara Zelniker, Performance Based Health Coach
+Samara Zelniker, Performance Based Health Coach: Intuitive Omnivore